 The LGBTQ community is a significant untapped resource in the effort to find permanent families for all children and youth in foster care.
-Gay and lesbian foster parents are raising six percent of foster children in the United States, and same-sex couples are six times more likely to be serving as foster parents than their different-sex counterparts.
-National surveys tell us that nearly 2 million lesbian, gay and bisexual adults are interested in adopting children.
-Data resulting from the voluntary sexual orientation question for adoptive and foster parents and guardians will help states and tribes recruit and support LGBQ caregivers, increasing the pool of available homes for foster children, and help identify states and agencies which can do better in recruitment of LGBQ resource families.
+Gay and lesbian foster parents are raising 6 percent of children in US foster care, and same-sex couples are six times more likely to be serving as foster parents than their different-sex counterparts.
+14 National surveys tell us that nearly 2 million lesbian, gay and bisexual adults are interested in adopting children.
+15 Data resulting from the voluntary sexual orientation question for adoptive and foster parents and guardians will help states and tribes recruit and support LGBQ caregivers, increasing the pool of available foster homes for children, and help identify states and agencies which can do better in recruitment of LGBQ resource families.

 In its April 2011 guidance, ACF confirmed that "LGBT parents should be considered among the available options for states and jurisdictions to provide timely and safe placement of children in need of foster or adoptive homes."
-Almost forty years of research has overwhelmingly concluded that children raised by same-sex couples are just as healthy, socially adjusted, and psychologically fit as children with heterosexual parents.
-Recruitment of LGBQ families could provide a source of affirming, supportive homes for LGBTQ foster youth, reducing the costs detailed above that are associated with the placement instability and overrepresentation in congregate care that these youth experience.
+Almost 40 years of research has overwhelmingly concluded that children raised by same-sex couples are just as healthy, socially adjusted, and psychologically fit as children with heterosexual parents.
+Recruitment of LGBQ families could provide a source of